Igor Torres

-Igor Torres da Silva (born 11 March 2000), known as Igor Torres, is a Brazilian professional footballer who plays as a forward for Atlético Goianiense, on loan from Fortaleza.
+Igor Torres da Silva (born 11 March 2000), known as Igor Torres, is a Brazilian professional footballer who plays as a forward for Caxias, on loan from Portuguesa.

-Club career
+Career

 Born in São Paulo, Igor Torres played futsal for São Paulo FC before representing Santarritense, Atlético Goianiense and Taboão da Serra as a youth.
 In February 2020, after impressing with the latter in the year's Copa São Paulo de Futebol Júnior, he was loaned to Fortaleza and was assigned to their under-20 squad.

-In October 2020, Igor Torres was promoted to the first team by manager Rogério Ceni, and made his senior – and Série A – debut on 19 November, coming on as a late substitute for Marlon in a 0–0 away draw against Vasco da Gama.
+In October 2020, Igor Torres was promoted to the first team by head coach Rogério Ceni, and made his senior – and Série A – debut on 19 November, coming on as a late substitute for Marlon in a 0–0 away draw against Vasco da Gama.
 He scored his first goal the following 10 February, netting the opener in a 3–0 home success over the same opponent.

 On 26 February 2021, Igor Torres signed a permanent deal with Fortaleza until 2024, after having 75% of his economic rights bought by the club.
+He was mainly a backup option in the season, and was loaned to Série B side Bahia on 18 July 2022.

+On 3 January 2023, Igor Torres returned to his former club Atlético Goianiense, on loan for the season.
+On 6 July, he moved to fellow second division side Ponte Preta also in a temporary deal.

+On 16 January 2024, Igor Torres agreed to a one-year loan deal with Aparecidense.
+On 8 April, after being the club's top scorer in the Campeonato Goiano, he moved to Vila Nova, but returned to Aparecidense on 7 June, after just five matches.

+On 13 September 2024, Igor Torres moved abroad for the first time in his career, after being loaned out to Al-Khaldiya in the Bahraini Premier League.
+The following 6 February, he returned to his home country after being announced at Portuguesa on a permanent deal.

+On 22 August 2025, after being eliminated from the Série D, Igor Torres was loaned to Caxias until the end of the season.